 Or the reward points are just too hard to get, as they are set too high.
 I remember seeing a camera I wanted, I was shopping at a whole bunch of places just to get those points, by the time I got my points the points were raised so I wasn’t able to get the camera.
 I just gave up.

-Recently, United Airlines are expiring their points if you don’t use them up by January 2012 you’ll lose them.
-My husband got newspaper and magazine subscriptions so many, most of the time we don’t get them read.
+Recently, United Airlines are expiring their points if you don’t use them up by a certain time you would lose them.
+From all the newspaper and magazine subscriptions, most of the time they never got read.

 Most guest reward or loyalty rewards are tied to the company and not to their customers.
 It’s not really a great offer..just to make the company look good.
 Most of the time the rewards attract the wrong customer or not the kind of customers you want to work with.